logancyang/obsidian-copilot/README.md

 <a href="https://www.buymeacoffee.com/logancyang" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 40px !important;width: 150px !important;" ></a>

-Please also help spread the word by sharing about the Copilot for Obsidian Plugin on Twitter, Reddit, or any other social media platform you use.
+Please also help spread the word by sharing about the Copilot for Obsidian Plugin on Twitter/X, Reddit, or any other social media platform you use.

 You can find me on Twitter/X [@logancyang](https://twitter.com/logancyang).